zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 ## Digital certificates
 A Digital Certificate is an electronic file that is tied to a cryptographic (public and private) key pair and authenticates the identity of a website, individual, organization, user, device or server.
-The x.509 certificates are the foundation behind [Public Key Infrastructure (PKI)](#public-key-infrastructure) security.
-They are issued by Certificate Authorities (CAs), which are trusted organizations providing infrastructure for creation of the certificates according to the contemporary security standards.
+The nowadays de-facto standard is the x.509 family type of certificates, which are the foundation behind [Public Key Infrastructure (PKI)](#public-key-infrastructure) security.
-CAs also provide certificate revocation and validation methods.

 <!-- #TODO: Provide a concise description of what digital certificate is.
 Keep it basic and don't focus that much on details on usage or infrastructure. -->

 Digital certificates according to x.509 standard specification are the cornerstone for securing communication channels between clients and servers. x.509 certificates can also be used to provide identification of clients and service users.

-The communication channels between Zowe components are secured by the latest versions of Transport Layer Security (TLS) using x.509 certificates.
+Zowe doesn't compromise components communication channels security and strictly implements the latest versions of Transport Layer Security (TLS) using x.509 certificates.
-Client identification can be ensured by the proof of ownership of the provided x.509 certificate.
+Additionally, Zowe provides client identity validation functionality based on the ownership of the provided x.509 client certificate and the mainframe security authentication mechanism.

+Certificate can be self-signed or issued by a Certificate Authority (CA).
+A CA is an organization which provides infrastructure for creation, validation and revocation of the certificates according to the contemporary security standards.
+Digital certificates used by Zowe can be issued by the company's private CA or an external widely trusted CA.

 **Note** In some cases, such as for testing purposes of Zowe, it is acceptable to use certificates issued and signed either by a company local CA, or even self-signed certificates issued by Zowe security tools specific for the target technology platform.
 This is, however, not recommended for production environments.